-While searching for work as an actor, Aaron’s fascination with dialogue boiled over, and he began to explore dramatic writing.
+While searching for work as an actor, Sorkin’s fascination with dialogue boiled over, and he began to explore dramatic writing.
 After many misses, he wrote the stageplay A Few Good Men, which became an instant hit on Broadway.
-He later adapted the story into a feature length screenplay.
-Upon the film’s release, Aaron’s Hollywood career exploded.
+He later adapted the story into a feature-length screenplay.
+Upon the film’s release, Sorkin’s Hollywood career exploded.
 He eventually turned to TV and created Sports Night.

-But despite its short run, Sports Night went on to have an outsized influence on television.
+But despite its short run and its half-hour episodes, Sports Night went on to have an outsized influence on television.
 And with its huge failures and wins, it’s also a great case study for aspiring screenwriters who are learning how to frame their work.

 What Is the Difference Between Television Shows and Feature Films?

-For television series, the setting informs the story, and provides a constant well of inspiration for plotlines and characters.
+- Setting.
+For television series, the setting informs the story and provides a constant well of inspiration for storylines, plotlines, and characters.
 In feature films, the setting is important, but not quite as much as the story itself.
-For example, in Aaron’s Sports Night, the setting of an after-hours sports news show (inspired by ESPN’s Sportscenter) allows for natural comedies as well as tensions to arise between editors, network executives, and athletes.
-Look to some of Aaron’s other television shows—such as The Newsroom and Studio 60 on the Sunset Strip—which follow a similar format.
+For example, in Sorkin’s Sports Night, the setting of an after-hours sports show (inspired by ESPN’s Sportscenter) allows for natural comedies as well as tensions to arise between editors, network executives, and athletes.
+Look to some of Sorkin’s other television shows—such as The Newsroom and Studio 60 on the Sunset Strip—which follow a similar format.

-How to Blur the Lines Between Comedy and Drama in TV?
+How Did Sorkin Blur the Lines Between Comedy and Drama on Sports Night?

-Once Aaron knew Sports Night would be a television series, he had to determine whether it was a comedy or drama.
-This was in the late ‘90s, when networks were adamant on placing types of shows in buckets.
-Aaron’s dry wit and subtle humor infused the writing, however, which nudged the show towards sitcom territory (at least in executives’ minds).
+Once Sorkin knew Sports Night would be a television series, he had to determine whether it was a comedy or drama.
+This was in the late ‘90s when networks were adamant on placing types of shows in buckets.
+Sorkin’s dry wit and subtle humor infused the writing, however, which nudged the show towards sitcom territory (at least in executives’ minds).

-How to Apply Aaron’s Advice to Your Own Screenplay
+How to Apply Aaron Sorkin’s Advice to Your Own Screenplay